Mariamadham8/Assymbly8086_SnakeGame/README.md

 - **Audio**
   The audio system was inspired by the following repository:
   [Assembly8086IMFPlayer](https://github.com/leonardo-ono/Assembly8086IMFPlayer/blob/main/imfplay.asm)
-  We integrated this with some fixes to make it compatible with our code.
+  We dont integrate this due some fixes to make it compatible with our code.

 - **Game Development**
   The game development was based on this tutorial: